 - Use 'Korean War' as a search term to bring up related material such as the article called Korean War (1950-1953).

 Tips: The EPIC databases are updated regularly so information here is up-to-date.
 Check out Tools, On this Page and Related Subjects.
 These features will make your searching easy and focused.

 The British Broadcasting Corporation (BBC) is one of the oldest broadcasting organisations.
 Their global network covers television, radio and online services.
 This programme speaks to people who lived through historical moments to tell you their stories.

 - Enter 'Korean War' in the search box.

-- Listen to Witness: Ethiopia's Korean War Hero about an Ethiopian soldier who became a hero in the Korean War.
+- Listen to Witness History: Ethiopia's Korean War Hero about an Ethiopian soldier who became a hero in the Korean War.

-- Explore other interviews in the search results, especially the ones that start with Witness History.
+- Explore other interviews in the search results.

 Tips: Interviews are a good primary source of information.
 However we must remember that they can be disturbing as they are based on sensitive issues such as wars.
 We advise you to discuss your reactions with your teachers or mature members of your family.